ac2522/SmilesOrSelfies/README.md

 ## There are 2 methods:
 For different PC / GPU capabilities.
+* OpenNMT-tf requires TensorFlow 2.6, 2.7, 2.8, or 2.9, which gives broader CUDA compatability.
+  * The documentation will demonstrate how to run on a local machine.
 * OpenNMT-py requires PyTorch<=1.6.0, meaning max of CUDA version 10.2.
-  * The documentation will demonstrate how to run on a local machine.
-* OpenNMT-tf requires TensorFlow 2.6, 2.7, 2.8, or 2.9, which gives broader CUDA compatability.
   * The documentation will demonstrate how to run on an AWS EC2 instance.

-Update your Nvidia Driver and ascertain it's compatability with CUDA versions.
-If your PC does not have a GPU or has a GPU incompatible with CUDA<=10.2, follow the instructions for openNMT-tf a
+Update your Nvidia Driver and ascertain it's compatability with CUDA versions: https://www.nvidia.com/Download/Find.aspx If your PC does not have a GPU or has a GPU incompatible with CUDA<=10.2, set up with openNMT-PY